Rinascere0/Pokemon_Battle_Env/README.md

 It's an alpha version of Pokémon Gen7 6v6 battle env, implementing most mechanism of OU and UU tier.

-It provides both human-vs-AI battle GUI for playing, and AI-vs-AI automatic battle for training.
+It provides human-vs-human(online) or human-vs-AI(offline) battle GUI for playing, and AI-vs-AI automatic battle for training.

 More features will continue to be updated, and any reports of bugs and unimplemented mechanisms are always welcome!